ros2/ros2_documentation/source/How-To-Guides/Using-ros1_bridge-Jammy-upstream.rst

 .. _linux-dev-get-ros2-code:

-From here, continue with the source install guide to build ROS 2 Humble.
+From here, continue with the source install guide to build ROS 2.

 Install ROS 1 from Ubuntu packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^